-Many tour companies offer walking and cycling adventures that allow active seniors to combine outdoor and urban experiences.
+Many tour companies for seniors offer walking and cycling adventures that allow active older travelers to combine outdoor and urban experiences.
 European tours are especially well designed for taking walkers and cyclists into beautiful towns and countryside on a single trip.
-Country Walkers and VBT Bicycling Vacations offer both U.S. and international tours with guided and self-guided options, and they provide all the support you’ll need.
+Two companies I recommend are Country Walkers and VBT Bicycling Vacations, which offer both U.S. and international tours with guided and self-guided options.
+They also provide all the support you’ll need during your trip.

 TRAVEL TOGETHER: 7 Best Family Resorts for Multigenerational Vacations

-Most tour companies specify a trip’s activity level, and many will tell you approximately how many miles you’ll cover each day on foot or bike.
+Most senior travel tour companies specify a trip’s activity level, and many will tell you approximately how many miles you’ll cover each day on foot or bike.
 Active travel specialist Backroads also categorizes its tours according to traveler type; while it does not list a “50 and older” group, active seniors who enjoy traveling with family or a variety of age groups may fit under “family” or “20 and older.”
-And a new division of Backroads, Dolce Tempo, offers several levels of “easygoing” excursions.
+And a division of Backroads called Dolce Tempo offers several levels of “easygoing” adventures perfect for seniors.